id12026/Techsophy-Coding-Test/README.md

 ## Overview

-This web-based application helps patients to find suitable clinical trials based on their medical and demographic profiles.
+This tool helps patients to find suitable clinical trials based on their medical and demographic profiles.
 The system utilizes AI/ML techniques, including TF-IDF and cosine similarity, to rank and recommend clinical trials with relevance scoring.

 ## Key Features